Implement Pharmacists Consultant Cadre in full, PSN tells NCE

 “In contemporary times, there have been attempts to create unnecessary distractions for the Pharmacists Consultancy Cadre which has fulfilled all established tenets of due process from the NCE, the HOSOF and even the FMoH which both issued enabling circulars for unhindered implementation of the Consultant.”

-It also claimed that the Nigeria Medical Association (NMA) in a petition addressed to the Secretary to the Government of the Federation, Mr Boss Mustapha dated November 5, 2020, which is labelled “Consultant Pharmacist Cadre: Danger to the Fragile Health System” protested against the approval of the Pharmacists Consultant Cadre.
+It also claimed that the Nigeria Medical Association (NMA) in a petition addressed to the Secretary to the Government of the Federation, Mr. Boss Mustapha dated November 5, 2020 which it labelled “Consultant Pharmacist Cadre: Danger to the Fragile Health System” protested against the approval of the Pharmacists Consultant Cadre.

 According to the PSN, prominent stakeholders in the Health Sector including PSN and the Joint Health Sector Unions (JOHESU) responded by putting issues in perspective in their well-informed position papers to the secretary to the Government of the Federation (SGF).